Skip to main content

 • Students experiencing violence or safety concerns at home

-• International students in situations where their home country is experiencing a disaster, crisis or a geopolitical conflict that represents a safety concern for travel
+• International students in situations where their home country is experiencing a disaster, crisis, or geopolitical conflict that represents a safety concern for travel

-If you or a student you know will experience homelessness or unsafe housing during this time period and can not afford alternatives, please complete this application.
-Please note that the priority application deadline will close on October 31, 2023 at 11:59 pm, and the priority decision notification date is November 13, 2023.
+If you or a student you know will experience homelessness or unsafe housing during this time period and can not afford alternatives, please complete the Emergency Winter Break Housing application.
+Please note that the priority application deadline will close on October 31, at 11:59 pm, and the priority decision notification date is November 12.

-NOTE: If you are in need of housing due to sexual violence/sexual harassment (SVSH) or intimate partner violence, please reach out to PATH to Care at ptcadvocates@berkeley.edu or call their Care Line at 510-643-2005 instead of completing this form.
+If you need housing due to sexual violence/sexual harassment (SVSH) or intimate partner violence, please reach out to the PATH to Care Center (PTC), as soon as possible, to assist you in accessing options in advance, instead of filling out this form.
+PTC will be closed during winter break.

-If you are experiencing housing insecurity, please contact the Basic Needs Center by going to completing the Basic Needs Assistance Form
+If you are experiencing housing insecurity, please contact the Basic Needs Center by completing the Basic Needs Assistance Form

 We hope this information is helpful, and we look forward to supporting you.